leoncvlt/itto/README.md

 ## 💾 Examples

-TODO
+`🚧 TODO`

 ## ⚙️ Game settings

-The following properties can be passed to the `settings` parameter of the `.game` function:
+The following properties can be passed to the `settings` parameter of the `game.play` function:

 | Name | Type | Default | Description |
 | --- | --- | --- | --- |